-Today, with this frontier now completely open—there are not even any passport formalities—Znojmo has started to re-establish and redefine itself as the cultural hub of the region.
-The traditional strength of this town, wine production, has become supplemented by an array of music and wine festivals, which now happen over each year.
-Furthermore, comprehensive biking and hiking trails have been developed, which are inspired by the natural beauty of the area.
+Today, with this frontier now completely open, there are not even any passport formalities—Znojmo has started to re-establish and redefine itself as the region’s cultural hub.
+The traditional strength of this town, wine production, has become supplemented by various music and wine festivals, which now happen over each year.
+Furthermore, comprehensive biking and hiking trails have been developed, which are inspired by the area’s natural beauty.
 For tips and maps, visit Informační Středisko (beneath).

 Minibus Prague – Znojmo.
 Quickest way how to travel between Prague and Znojmo.
 Book online.

 Znojmo was established as far back in history as the seventh century, and this town became prominent during the ninth century, once the Grand Moravian Empire swept to power.
 During the eleventh and twelfth centuries, Prince Břetislav the First built a fortress in the town.
-During 1226, the king awarded Znojmo rights (which included wine making and collecting taxes)—even prior to Brno, the Moravian capital.
+In 1226, the king awarded Znojmo rights (which included winemaking and collecting taxes)—even before Brno, the Moravian capital.
 The location of Znojmo, on the border, ensured that it was the natural choice to be a centre for trading, and the Czech kings took great care of the town.

-As well as the castle and the adjacent Romanesque rotunda, that dates from the eleventh century, children will like to explore this town’s comprehensive network of tunnels, the Znojmo Underground (Znojemské podzemí).
-Over hundreds of years, the locals here carved out almost 30 km of under-ground passageways.
-These were utilized for anything from hiding from invaders, to storing wine, munitions and pickles.
+As well as the castle and the adjacent Romanesque rotunda, which dates from the eleventh century, children will like to explore this town’s comprehensive network of tunnels, the Znojmo Underground (Znojemské podzemí).
+Over hundreds of years, the locals here carved out almost 30 km of underground passageways.
+These were utilized for anything from hiding from invaders to storing wine, munitions and pickles.
 About 1 kilometre of the ancient tunnel network has been excavated.
 It is now open to the public.

 Znojmo boasts a couple of other noteworthy characteristics: It is regarded as the Czech Republic’s pickle capital.
 They are made from the top cucumbers in the country.
 And, once they are placed in a spicy sauce, such as Znojemský guláš, the sweet and sour pickles undoubtedly taste delicious.